AdriaPuig01/Whole_Brain/README.md

 **My Tutor's Library**:
 [https://github.com/dagush/WholeBrain](https://github.com/dagush/WholeBrain)

+Chen_Campbell_load_data: Selects 20 random subjects out of all 1003.
+All file paths are defined here and must be modified before running the project to match your computer.

 **Files Made by Me**:

 - **fig_CC**: Main file to run, from where the Whole Brain fitting for both values \( we \) and \( J \) is plotted.
 At line 25, you can select which value to use.
 If using \( we \), call the `prepro_fgain` file, and if using \( J \), call the `fitting_fgain` file.